mabthew/anagram/README.md

 ## Implementation details

-This project uses Node.js, Express, and Redis for the backend and React for the frontend.
+This API was made using Node.js and Express with a Redis data store on the backend, and React for the frontend.

 ### Redis and data structure